Use of a separatory funnel or "How to do an upscale extraction"

 3. Before you start

 Perform the following tests before you start.
-Suspend the separatory funnel in an iron ring (make sure it does not fall through!).While the stopcock is closed, pour ~20 mL of acetone into the separatory funnel (with a short stem funnel).
+Suspend the separatory funnel in an iron ring (make sure it does not fall through!).While the stopcock is closed, pour ~20 mL of a lquid (i.e., water) into the separatory funnel (with a short stem funnel).
 Check if the solvent leaks out at the stopcock.
 If this does not occur, place the stopper on top and invert the funnel.
-Does the acetone leak out now?
+Does the lquid leak out now?
 If not, place the funnel back in the ring stand and remove the stopper.
 Open the stopcock and drain the solvent.
 If the solvent does not drain, you probably used too much grease to lubricate the stopcock.
 Pour the solvent out and remove the stopcock plug and check the hole.
 If it is clogged, use a wooden applicator or piece of wire to open it up.
 Put it back into the stopcock, secure it and start over with the tests.
 It is better to solve problems in the beginning and not with your product solution in the funnel later on.
+Note that it is not necessary to dry the separatory funnel.

 4. Performing an extraction